dragonswap-app/dragonswap-airdrop-and-staker/script/README.md

     AirdropInstance1["💧 Airdrop Instance 1"]

-    AirdropInstance2["💧 Airdrop Instance 2"]

-    Staker["🥩 Staker Contract<br/> This contract allows you to lock tokens for 30d,</br>and then get just the earnings and keep staking.</br> Or just withdraw all of it and stop staking.
-The user may stake without locking but fees are applied."]
+    Staker["🥩 Staker Contract<br/>Earn tokens by staking your own.</br>You may lock your assets inside the contract.</br>You may withdraw just the earnings or everything.
+Fees applied when not locking."]

     %% Tokens
     Token1["🪙 Token A"]